Cranford Township Public Schools: Schools

 The system's high school was the 49th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology, after having been ranked 51st in the state out of 328 schools in 2012.
 Cranford High School has a curriculum which has a strong push for technology in the schools, along with stressing service learning.
 The high school is recognized for its work in service learning and for being a national school of character.
-Cranford High School students are regularly admitted to some of the nation's top private and public universities, with over 90% of each graduating class going onto college.
+Cranford High School students are regularly admitted to some of the nation's top public and private universities, with over 90% of each graduating class going onto college.

 Cranford has two public middle schools, Orange Avenue School and Hillside Avenue School, which are located on each end of the township and serve their local neighborhood.
 Both also are elementary schools as well.
 On the north side of Cranford, along with Orange Avenue, are two other elementary schools, Bloomingdale Avenue School and Brookside Place School.
 On the south side of the township, along with Hillside Avenue, are two other elementary schools, Walnut Avenue School and Livingston Avenue School.

 Lincoln School, which is the home of the district's administrative offices, also houses the district's two alternative education programs, CAP and CAMP.